Himalayan Yoga Academy

 Additional potential benefits for school-aged children include improved determination, concentration, imagination and self-esteem.

-Merits of Yoga for a new generation
+Merits of Yoga for new generation

 Scientific and experiential evidence proves many of yoga’s well-established advantages.
 From physical to mental to spiritual, devoted yogis everywhere race to their mats to reap the rewards.